xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 </tbody>
 </table>

-Katalon Studio auto-generates JUnit report with all test cases in test suite 1,2,3,4.
+Katalon Studio auto-generates JUnit report with all executed test cases in test suite 1,2,3,4.

 > Learn more about how to create and execute a test suite collection in [Test Suite Collection](https://docs.katalon.com/katalon-studio/docs/test-suite-collection.html#manage-execution-information)

-### Use Case 3: Test suite collection in Parallel Mode
+### Terminate Test Suite Collection In Parallel Mode
 Given that you have a test suite collection that has 10 test suites, Instances = 3.
 You set the maxFailedTests = 100.

+>**Note**: Instances is the number of test suites you set to run at the same time.

 The flow of this example is explained as below:

 1. Click **Execute**
 2. 3 test suites run at the same time with maxFailedTests=100 in each test suite.
 3. Test suite 1 finishes running and has 50 failures => T-x=50.
 4. Test suite 4 is triggered to run with maxFailedTests=50.
 5. Test suite 2 finishes running and has 40 failures => T-x=10